trautwju/ACM_CGP/README.md

 ## Source

 The code folder contains the source code used to produce the results.
-It is based on an open source Rust implementation of CGP (LINK).
+It is based on an open source Rust implementation of CGP ([https://github.com/CuiHen/Equidistant_Reorder](https://github.com/CuiHen/Equidistant_Reorder)).
 We chose to also use Rust as it runs fast which we needed for the large number of benchmark datasets

 ## Results